 The Bible is the most beautiful love story ever written.
 Some people believe the Bible to be a list of dos and don’ts.
 I doubt these people have ever read the entire thing…or even most of it.
 If they have, they must suffer from severe selective distortion.
 The Bible is about grace.
 It is about love.
 It is about God’s pursuit of us for His glory.

-From the very beginning of Genesis, as we found out a couple days ago, sin has permeated the planet.
+From the very beginning of Genesis sin has permeated the planet.
 Adam and Eve brought it on the world and it has stuck around.
 Throughout the first 20 chapters of Genesis, the reader gets a vivid picture of the destructive power of and God’s righteous anger against sin.
 God said he was sorry for creating man and then let loose a giant flood to wash man and his sin away.
-The trend continues with Abraham, the man from whom all of Judaism descended, made a bunch of sinful decisions: he prostituted his wife in order to save his life and to get rich (chapter 12), he kick-started a whole nation (and world religion) out of sin and impatience by sleeping with his mistress Hagar (chapter 16), and he tried to pimp out Sarah AGAIN in chapter 20.
+The trend continues with Abraham, the man from whom all of Judaism descended, made a bunch of sinful decisions: he essentially prostituted his wife in order to save his life (chapter 12), he kick-started a whole nation (and world religion) out of sin and impatience by sleeping with his mistress Hagar (chapter 16), and he tried to pimp out Sarah again in chapter 20.
 Once society was up and running again, Sodom and Gomorrah went buck wild and became saturated with sin.
 God gave them 120 years to repent.
-They did not turn from their ways, so He sent down burning sulfur from the heavens to consume the two cities (chapter 19).
+They did not turn from their ways, so He sent down burning sulfur from the heavens to consume the two cities (chapter 19)

 See, sin permeates the Bible.
 Adam and Eve’s decision set humanity on a trajectory of pain and stubbornness that continues until grace burst onto the scene.
 Over and over throughout the Old Testament, the Hebrew nation would turn briefly to God and then bail when some shiny new sin came along.
 God pleaded with Israel over and over and over.
 He used prophets to try to speak to His children.
 He used corrective discipline, rewarded His faithful followers, and was grieved time and again for His kids.
 Eventually, Israel lost the right to be the exclusive heirs of God’s kingdom.